AWS GuardDuty

 Event Field Mapping

-The event field mapping in Fetch Incident is the same as the one in Command Fetch Event.
+The event field mappings here are the same as that of Fetch Event.

 Error Handling